Style imagery in Map Viewer

 Style using RGB

-Rendering imagery data using the red, green, and blue (RGB) color composite allows you to use information from multiple bands in your multiband imagery to highlight specific features in the imagery.
+Rendering imagery data using the red, green, and blue (RGB) color composite allows you to use information from multiple bands in multiband imagery to highlight specific features in the imagery.
 For example, you can use a natural color composite where the red, green, and blue channels are populated with the red, green, and blue sensor bands to render the image as you would see it naturally.
 You can also use other combinations to highlight green vegetation, water, or urban areas.

 To style multiband imagery data using the RGB style, do the following: